Cray-HPE/docs-csm/install/install_csm_services.md

    > * The `yapl` command can safely be rerun.
 By default, it will skip any steps which were previously completed successfully.
 To force it to
    >   rerun all steps regardless of what was previously completed, append the `--no-cache` argument to the `yapl` command.

-## 2. Create base BSS Global boot parameters
+## 2. Create base BSS global boot parameters

 1. (`pit#`) Wait for BSS to be ready.